kingfischer16/retrieval-augmented-resource/README.md

 ### Pro Tips 💡

-- **Large Collections**: For 500+ files, use the file limit feature to test with smaller batches first
+- **Large Collections**: For 500+ files, consider using the file limit feature to test with smaller batches first
 - **Debug Mode**: Toggle debug mode (Option 3) to see retrieved documents and processing details
 - **Exit Chat**: Type `:exit` to return to the main menu
 - **Interrupt**: Use `Ctrl+C` to safely exit at any time